etnite/bwardr/README.md

 [![Travis build status](https://travis-ci.org/etnite/bwardr.svg?branch=master)](https://travis-ci.org/etnite/bwardr)

 This is a personal R package containing a collection of functions that I have written over time to help in my own research.
 I work in the field of wheat genetics, and therefore this package contains a mixture of functions relating to bioinformatics, genetics, and agronomic analyses.
-Therefore I have made it publicly available in case it might be of use to others, but please note that it lacks the polish of a CRAN-hosted package.
+I have made it publicly available in case it might be of use to others, but please note that it lacks the polish of a CRAN-hosted package.
 Individual functions do have documentation, but there is no manual.
 Being that this is an R package, it is suited to moderately-sized genomic datasets.
 Those working with very large files will likely be better served using the usual purpose-built C/C++ or Java executables.

 This package can be installed using the devtools package: